NikhilBhalu-cloud/youtube-video-downloader/README.md

 ### Common Issues

-1. **"Failed to fetch video qualities"**
+1. **"Failed to fetch video qualities" / "Failed to fetch video information"**
-   - Check if the YouTube URL is valid
+   - Check if the YouTube URL is valid and publicly accessible
-   - Ensure the video is publicly accessible
-   - Some videos may have download restrictions
+   - Some videos may have download restrictions due to YouTube's policies
+   - YouTube may temporarily block requests due to anti-bot measures - try again later
+   - Age-restricted or region-locked videos cannot be downloaded

+2. **"Sign in to confirm you're not a bot"**
+   - YouTube is detecting automated requests
+   - Try a different video or wait a few minutes before retrying
+   - Some videos require authentication or are region-restricted

+3. **"No supported JavaScript runtime"**
+   - This is a temporary yt-dlp configuration issue
+   - The service will automatically retry with fallback methods
+   - Try again in a few moments

-2. **Server not starting**
+4. **Server not starting**
    - Verify Python version (3.11+)
    - Check if all dependencies are installed
    - Ensure port 5000 is not in use

-3. **Download fails**
+5. **Download fails**
    - Select a valid quality from the dropdown
    - Check your internet connection
    - Some videos may not be downloadable due to YouTube restrictions